Enegnei/This-Month-In-Bitcoin-Privacy/README.md

 # This Month in Bitcoin Privacy Newsletter

 **This Month in Bitcoin Privacy** is a newsletter about privacy-related technology developments, events, and conversations in Bitcoin.
-Issues are released at the end of each month.
+Issues are (ideally) released at the end of each month.

 ### Releases (2020)